Bonded Finance (BOND) Trading Up 9.7% Over Last 7 Days

-Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the US dollar during the 1-day period ending at 8:00 AM Eastern on January 29th.
-In the last week, Bonded Finance has traded up 9.7% against the US dollar.
-One Bonded Finance coin can now be bought for approximately $0.0192 or 0.00000051 BTC on major exchanges.
-Bonded Finance has a market cap of $7.36 million and $2,027.00 worth of Bonded Finance was traded on exchanges in the last 24 hours.
+Bonded Finance (CURRENCY:BOND) traded up 1,050.6% against the dollar during the 1-day period ending at 20:00 PM ET on January 30th.
+One Bonded Finance coin can now be purchased for approximately $0.0192 or 0.00000051 BTC on exchanges.
+Bonded Finance has a total market capitalization of $7.36 million and approximately $2,027.00 worth of Bonded Finance was traded on exchanges in the last 24 hours.
+During the last seven days, Bonded Finance has traded 9.7% higher against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.